 The Monopoly iron was retired in 2013 and replaced by the cat token.
 The cat won more votes than the other proposed new tokens – the guitar, toy robot, diamond ring, and helicopter.

-The thimble was removed from Monopoly in 2017 because Hasbro held a vote on which tokens people wanted to keep and add to the game.
+There was no thimble in Monopoly between 2017 and 2022.
+The thimble was removed when Hasbro held a vote on which tokens people wanted to keep and add to the game.
 The thimble, despite being one of the original pieces, came bottom in the results.
+But, it came back in 2022 after another public vote.

 Despite having been a popular board game for almost a century, some of the very first Monopoly tokens introduced have endured.
 Over time they’ve been added to as the roster has expanded, and some classics have been retired.

-There’s now a real mix between the classic Monopoly pieces and much more modern options, and who knows when Hasbro will next shake things up.
-We might even see some of the retired Monopoly pieces make a grand comeback.
+There’s now a real mix between the classic Monopoly pieces and much more modern options.